FactorDaily/rss-parser/README.md

 ```
 ----------
 #### Usage
 First of all there are configuration file *config.js*.
 You are free to reconfigure every option in it as you want.
-It is static options which will be imported once when module will be imported.
+It are static options which will be applied once when importing module.
 You can import module to your application by:
 ```
 const rssParser = require('rss-parser');
 ```